 Please note that real estate laws can vary significantly between jurisdictions.
 The following presentation introduces the concept of acquiescence, but the availability and application of this remedy will be governed by the laws of your jurisdiction, which may be different.

-Unless modified by state law, acquiescence to a boundary line between properties can change ownership in three ways:
+Under typical state law, acquiescence to a boundary line between properties can result in a change of ownership in three ways:

 Dispute and Agreement - The neighboring landowners have an actual disagreement as to the location of the boundary line, and ultimately agree upon a boundary line which is not consistent with that set forth in their deeds.